-The Student Employment Program is administered by Human Resources.
+The Student Employment Program is administered by the People and Culture department.
 The following are answers to the questions most likely to arise for student employees.
-Additional questions about student employment should be directed to Kelly Peterson, Human Resources, at kpeterson@georgefox.edu or 503.554.2183.
+Additional questions about student employment should be directed to the Student Employment Specialist, Kelly Peterson, at studentemployment@georgefox.edu or 503.554.2183.